carlostorreswav/react-modal-hover/README.md

-This repo is no longer maintained because I'm focused on [MusicWall](https://musicwall.app)
+This repo is no longer maintained because I'm focus on [MusicWall](https://musicwall.app)

 # __react-modal-hover__